Research interests: Femtosecond electron diffraction; ultrafast electron microscopy; femtosecond non-linear optical techniques

 Ultrafast lasers provided the “first light” in sufficiently short pulses to monitor atomic motion on the relevant timescales; below a millionth of a millionth of a second, to literally catch atoms on the fly as in stop-motion photography.
 However, the spatial resolution in optical microscopy is limited to about the size of a big virus.
 This is about ten thousand times too coarse to observe the molecular structure at its finest detail, down to its fundamental building blocks – atoms.

 The progress in the development of ultrafast structure-sensitive cameras over the last 20 years has been tremendous, with large scale, kilometers long facilities such as LCLS (Stanford, USA) and SACLA (Japan) built to provide us with the temporal and spatial resolutions required to observe atoms in motion.

-Based on the use of ultrashort electron bursts, Dr. Sciaini’s group, at the University of Waterloo, develops such “atomic-level” cameras for the study of structure and dynamics with atomic spatial resolution.
+Based on the use of ultrashort electron bursts, Professor Sciaini’s group, at the University of Waterloo, develops such “atomic-level” cameras for the study of structure and dynamics with atomic spatial resolution.
 His research program focuses on the study of photoinduced processes in strongly correlated ultrathin film materials as well as brain cell membranes and their microstructures at the atomic level.

 Only 50 years ago, transition states, bond breaking and bond formation events were thought to be immeasurably fast.
 Nowadays, we have reached the spatial and temporal resolutions required to observe atoms in motion and, with that, been able to provide the most fundamental understanding of dynamical phenomena relevant to physics, chemistry, and biology.